chrisgrieser/obsidian-quadro/README.md

   to two files (the data and the code file) *at the same time*, which is necessary to adequately handle the workflow common to coding in QDA.

-*Extraction* is implemented by creating separate extract files containing, where extraction aspects are saved as ([YAML frontmatter](https://docs.zettlr.com/en/core/yaml-frontmatter/)).
+*Extraction* is implemented by creating separate Extract Files for each extraction, using [YAML frontmatter](https://docs.zettlr.com/en/core/yaml-frontmatter/) to store the data in a structured form.
+Quadro uses a simplistic templating mechanism to support the creation of those Extraction Files.

-> [!TIP]
+> [!NOTE]
-> It is recommended to create a separate vault for data analysis and install the
+> It is strongly recommended to create a separate vault for data analysis and
-> plugin there, since QDA does not follow the "common logic of note-taking,"
+> install the plugin there, since QDA does not follow the "common logic of
-> thus often requiring a different set of plugins and settings from your regular
+> note-taking," thus often requiring a different set of plugins and settings
-> vault.
+> from your regular vault.

 ### Brief methodological comparison with other QDA software